SHU Campus Ops Employees Complete Special ESL Program

 During the summer months, Sacred Heart University Campus Operations employees who are non-native English speakers, are putting into practice the vocabulary and grammar lessons they learned throughout the year in a special program offered by the Sacred Heart English Language Institute, or SHELI, by participating in a book club.

-The English as a Second Language program is designed to provide classes to any non-English speaking SHU employee under the auspices of University College.
+The program is designed to provide classes to any non-English speaking SHU employee under the auspices of University College.
 The student employees attend the free, voluntary classes for the entire academic year – 14 weeks in the fall and another 14 weeks in the spring, for two hours each week on their work time without loss of pay.
 The curriculum includes the combined skills of listening, reading, writing and grammar comprehension.

 “The students speak various languages and are at various levels of proficiency when they enter the class.
 That makes teaching inherently difficult because of the varying languages, cultures, ages and learning styles,” said Madeleine Monaghan, MBA, director of SHELI, who added that the classes are taught by a highly-qualified instructor who is capable of handling multi-level English proficiency.